SAP-samples/cloud-cf-multitenant-Inventory-management/Download_and_Installation_Guide.md

 6. In the **mtconfig/config.json** file, replace the **<`Your back-end app URL`>** placeholder with your backend app’s URL including the CF domain.

-    The url for your **onSubscription** parameter should now look something like this:
+    The URL for your **onSubscription** parameter should now look something like this:

     `https://inventorymanagementbackend.<CF Domain>/callback/v1.0/tenants/{tenantId}`